-Irwin extends NW200 Superbike winning run
+Irwin extends NW200 Superbike winning run to eight

-North West 200: Glenn Irwin extends winning Superbike sequence to seven
+North West 200: Glenn Irwin extends winning Superbike sequence to eight

 Last updated on .From the section Northern Ireland

-Glenn Irwin extended his winning run in the North West 200 Superbike class to seven races by taking victory in Saturday's opening big bike event.
+Glenn Irwin extended his winning run in the North West 200 Superbike class to eight races by taking victory in both of Saturday's big bike events.

+Irwin was declared the winner of both races after they were brought to an end prematurely by red-flag incidents.

+The PBM rider now sits one behind the record nine Superbike wins achieved by Joey Dunlop and Michael Rutter.

+Alastair Seeley increased his record number of wins to 29 by completing a double in the Superstock class.

+Davey Todd made it a pair of victories in the Supersport category, while Richard Cooper won both Supertwins events.

-The PBM Ducati rider finished 0.6 seconds ahead of Davey Todd, with Dean Harrison completing the podium places.
+In the first Superbike race, Irwin finished 0.6 seconds ahead of Todd, with Dean Harrison completing the podium places.

 The race was red-flagged on the fourth lap, with the results taken after the riders' previous circuit.

-Davey Todd made it a Supersport double by winning race two in that class and Richard Cooper won the Supertwins.

-Irwin had endured a difficult time in qualifying, with the practice time available for Superbikes having been curtailed, and the Carrickfergus rider reporting high-speed stability issues with the machine on which he leads the British Superbike Championship.
+Irwin had endured a difficult time in qualifying, with the practice time available for Superbikes having been curtailed, and the Carrickfergus rider, who leads the British Superbike Championship, reporting high-speed stability issues with his machine.

-The 33-year-old was immediately on the pace however and involved in a dice at the head of the field with Todd, Alastair Seeley, Dean Harrison and Michael Dunlop.
+The 33-year-old was immediately on the pace in race one however and became involved in a dice at the head of the field with Todd, Seeley, Harrison and Michael Dunlop.

 Todd led after lap one, but it was Dunlop who crossed the line first next time round, thanks to a lap of 122.712mph, the fastest of the race.